• Skip to primary navigation

 Is English Hard To Learn?
 Find Out Why You Think It’s Difficult

-Some people simply want to learn a new language for the purpose of being able to communicate in it.
-Learning English is a pleasurable experience that opens doors to a wide range of cultures.
+Some people want to learn a new language for the purpose of being able to communicate in it.
+Learning English is a pleasurable experience that opens doors to various cultures.
 Any non-native English speaker can learn to communicate fluently in the language.
-Anyone who is determined and willing to try something new can fulfill this desire.
+Anyone who is determined and willing to try something new can fulfil this desire.

-We’ll look at some of the common reasons why people find it difficult to learn English.
+We’ll look at some common reasons people find it difficult to learn English.

 Why Learn English?

 For a multitude of reasons, learning English is advantageous.
 It allows you to socialize with new people.
-Additionally, it enables you to gain a better understanding of another culture or to perceive things from a different perspective.
+Additionally, it enables you to understand another culture better or to perceive things from a different perspective.

 It will help you become a better listener.
-It may even be beneficial to one’s health since studies show that those who learn two or more languages later in life have more active minds!
+It may even benefit one’s health since studies show that those who learn two or more languages later in life have more active minds!

 Reasons To Study English Language?

 There are numerous reasons to learn English, including It enables you to interact with new people.
-It allows you to see things in a new light or gain a better knowledge of another culture.
+It allows you to see things in a new light or better understand another culture.
 It aids in your development as a better listener.

-Here are a few reasons why learning English is beneficial to one’s life.
+Here are a few reasons why learning English benefits one’s life.

 • There are 53 countries that speak it as their official language.
 Learning English allows you to communicate in any country where English is the official language.